djiwandou/scaleup/README.md

 ### 4. Observation and Monitoring
 **Alert Handler** is the sub-system designated for communicating with **Main Alert System** for the purpose of observing and monitoring the Saved Search System overall lifecycle.
 The process inside this handler including, but not limited to:
-* alert distribution
+* set alert distribution
 * customize alert message
 * set owner of the alert, e.g. security team, respective squad
 * de-duplication
-* automated follow up and metrics, e.g. give trigger to auto restart pod when shutted down, auto scale, etc.
+* automated follow up and metrics, e.g. give trigger to auto restart pod event when shutted down, auto scale, etc.

-As the reference for **Main Alert System** I would like to give appreciation to [Spotify Comet alert framework](https://github.com/spotify/comet) as main references. :clap:
+For the reference for **Main Alert System** I would like to give appreciation to [Spotify Comet alert framework](https://github.com/spotify/comet) as the main references. :clap: :clap:

 ## API Design
 <p align="center">